Skip to content

 Step 5: Adjust Header and Footer Height

-• Use Word’s ruler to set header and footer height.
+• Use Word’s ruler to set header and footer height, which determines where the candidate's resume will start and end on the page.

 5247d5aa-754f-46d7-8f33-3aa4d9efc2af